LeeAnn Juranovich, Farrell, PA – Obituary

 After briefly working in the medical field, LeeAnn worked as a waitress at the former Suburban Restaurant and Applebee’s, both Hermitage.

-She is survived by her mother, Alice, Sharon; a daughter, Kayla Keryan, Farrell; two sisters, Karen Logan, Farrell and Carla (Art) Poco, Pembroke Pines, Fla.; an uncle, Bill Juranovich, Sharon; two aunts, Betty (John) Raica, Hubbard, Ohio and Dolores “Toots” Juranovich, Sharon and several nieces, nephews and cousins.
+She is survived by her mother, Alice of Sharon; a daughter, Kayla Keryan of Farrell; two sisters, Karen Logan of Farrell and Carla (Art) Poco of Pembroke Pines, Florida; an uncle, Bill Juranovich of Sharon; two aunts, Betty (John) Raica of Hubbard, Ohio and Dolores “Toots” Juranovich of Sharon and several nieces, nephews and cousins.

 LeeAnn was preceded in death by her father, Carl Juranovich.